-- Program Intent: The solar provider must notify the customer that the Share the Sun program is intended to allow customers to purchase solar power, not to profit from participation. - which fully discloses any financial safety net that is available to the customer, including how the customer will be protected.
-Conversely, the agreement must fully disclose any financial responsibilities that the customer may be at risk before signing the agreement, such as the customer's rights in the event of the solar provider's default under the PPA or the solar provider/SDG&E agreement, bankruptcy, casualty, or insolvency (including customer's payment for its energy rights).

-• Customer Complaints: Customers may bring complaints against a solar provider through the Commission complaint process.

-- Notifications of Status: Solar providers will agree to keep customers fully informed of changes in the operating status of their facility, and in particular, those that may adversely affect participants' expected bill credit amount.
-Such situations, include but not limited to the following: - facility production falls outside of normal operating levels - the solar provider has breached a material term of the solar provider/SDG&E agreement or the PPA, or is in default under either agreement b.
+- Program Intent: The solar provider must notify the customer that the Share the Sun program is intended to allow customers to purchase solar power, not to profit from participation. - Buyer Beware Provision: The solar provider must include an agreement provision which fully discloses any financial safety net that is available to the customer, including how the customer will be protected.
+Conversely, the agreement must fully disclose any financial responsibilities that the customer may be at risk before signing the agreement, such as the customer's rights in the event of the solar provider's default under the PPA or the solar provider/SDG&E agreement, bankruptcy, casualty, or insolvency (including customer's payment for its energy rights). - Customer Complaints: Customers may bring complaints against a solar provider through the Commission complaint process. - Notifications of Status: Solar providers will agree to keep customers fully informed of changes in the operating status of their facility, and in particular, those that may adversely affect participants' expected bill credit amount.
+Such situations, include but not limited to the following: - o facility production falls outside of normal operating levels the solar provider has breached a material term of the solar provider/SDG&E agreement or the PPA, or is in default under either agreement b.
 Standard Pricing Form